Anupam-dagar/baileys/docs/tutorial.md

 ## Database Setup

-1. Create a new postgres database named `polls`.
+1. Create a new PostgreSQL database named `polls`.

 ```sql
 CREATE DATABASE polls;
 ```

 2. Create the required tables.
-   - `polls` - Poll created by the user.
+   - `polls` - Stores information about polls created by users.
    ```sql
    CREATE TABLE IF NOT EXISTS polls (
         id varchar(255) NOT NULL PRIMARY KEY,